BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

    4. Lastly, with the call of the `run_ck_metrics_generator(cmd)` to execute the `cmd` command, which is a command defined to run ck for the current commit.hash and store the files that it generates in the `FULL_REPOSITORY_DIRECTORY_PATH/repository_name/commit.hash` folder;
 8. Now that we have the list of tuples containing the commit hashe, commit message and commit date for each commit, we must store those values in the `CK_METRICS_DIRECTORY_PATH/repository_name-commit_hashes.csv` file, with the call of `write_commit_hashes_to_csv` function.
 9. And lastly, we must call `checkout_branch` function passing the `main` branch as parameter, in order to return to the main branch of the repository.
+10. After everything is done, the `ck_metrics.py` script will be done and play a sound to notify you that it is done.

 #### Metrics_Changes
 Considering that you now have the ck metrics calculated, you are able to run the following command to execute the `metrics_changes.py` file: